sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 	To support it, can be use chage lib option "--maxdays"

 * PW Age Change Warning
-	The switch will provide a warning for PW change beforehand (this is to allow a sufficient warning for upgrading the PW which might by relevant to numerous switches).
+	The switch will provide a warning for PW change before and (this is to allow a sufficient warning for upgrading the PW which might be relevant to numerous switches).

 	Along with this warning - the user will also be able to control how long before the PW expiration this warning will appear.